pve-kaston/telegram-logger/README.md

 # Telegram logger

-`telegram-logger` is a service built on **Telethon** that automatically stores incoming/outgoing messages in SQLite, buffers media, and upon deletion/editing sends restored content to a separate log chat.
-The project is designed to run as a **systemd service** or as a **Docker container**.

 > Huge thanks to [kawaiiDango](https://github.com/kawaiiDango) and their project on which this service is based: [https://github.com/kawaiiDango/telegram-delete-logger](https://github.com/kawaiiDango/telegram-delete-logger)

 ## What the service does